 The Bottom Line

-E-commerce is a competitive world, with thousands if not hundreds of thousands of storefronts competing for business.
+E-commerce is a competitive world, with millions of storefronts competing for business.
 An e-commerce site should always consider the user's experience to stand out from the crowd.
 Visitors don't want to browse a boring website without visual interest.
 That's why adding animations to an e-commerce site is invaluable to increasing conversion rate.

 Incorporating a variety of animation types, including hover animations, loading animations, image sequences, and 3D scenes, creates an interactive and appealing website for visitors.
 These can be built from various technologies, from CSS for basic animations to WebGPU for the most advanced 3D animations available today.
 But developers don't have to start from scratch, as numerous frameworks and libraries have been developed to increase the accessibility of these technologies and improve development timelines.